dimitrisdan/BigData/README.md

-# 02807 Computational Tools for Big Data
+# 02807 Computational Tools for Big Data @ DTU
-*Weekly exercises for the Technical University of Denmark* [http://toolsforbigdata.com/]
+*Weekly exercises*

+This course gives a short and intensive introduction to a large set of computational tools and techniques for dealing with large data.
+For example: The UNIX terminal, version control, Python, MapReduce, Apache Spark and Graph databases.

+[http://toolsforbigdata.com/]